nguyenviettung7691/tic-tac-toe-twist/README.md

 ---

 Board Size: 3x3 (classic), 4x4, 5x5, 6x6.
-Win length configurable.
+Win length configurable based on board size.

 Combine Fun Variants: Players can enable multiple compatible toggles at game start; conflicts are flagged.
 Variants can be a Rule or a One-Time-Power: